jimroxodezi/javascript/notes.md

 ```
 check queue callbacks are executed after microtask queues callbacks, timer queue callbacks and I/O queue callbacks are executed.

+### Close queue.
+Close queue callbacks are executed after all other queues callbacks in a given iteration of the event loop are executed.
+Callbacks are added to the close queue by adding event listeners to close event.

 ## References.